TheVino/Image-Recognition/README.md

 Hi!
 This program can identify all sorts of objects, images, actions, texts within given a picture.
 Also can correlate, compare, describe the situation, and other stuff.

- If you have CUDA installed, this will mainly work on your GPU when you proper install tha Ollama resources.
+ If you have CUDA installed, this will mainly work on your GPU when you proper install the Ollama resources.
  If needed please check their documentation: https://llava-vl.github.io/

 # What libs do I need?